-All applicants for the Australian Antarctic Program (AAP) and related programs must read the following note before completing the AAD Confidential Checklist of Medical History.
+All applicants for the Australian Antarctic Program (AAP) and related programs must read and confirm the following note before completing the AAD Confidential Checklist of Medical History.

 Participants in the AAP or related programs may engage in extreme physical activity at equivalent altitudes that may exceed 3500 metres, may experience temperatures as low as -40°C, and may make flights in unpressurised aircraft to 3000 metres.
 All must be sufficiently agile and physically fit to enable them to climb ladders and nets on the sides of ships and climb into and out of ship's boats and inflatable craft which move considerably in heavy swells.
-Ability to respond independently to emergency alarms and advice is a requirement.
+Ability to respond independently to audible and visible emergency alarms and advice is a requirement.

 Participants may be in the field (off station) for periods up to 3 months, isolated on stations for up to 9 months, or on marine science voyages of long duration.
-The stress of isolation, environmental conditions and extreme remoteness from major medical facilities are important considerations and it is therefore mandatory that applicants be in good physical condition and free from any disability or impairment which could adversely affect their health, restrict their activities or create a burden for others on the expedition.
-Participants planning on visiting subantarctic islands require a high level of physical fitness and ability to carry heavy loads on difficult terrain.
+The stress of isolation, environmental conditions and extreme remoteness from major medical facilities are important considerations and it is therefore mandatory that applicants be in good physical condition and free from disability or impairment which could adversely affect their health, restrict their activities or create a burden for others on the expedition.
+Participants planning on visiting subantarctic islands require a high level of physical fitness, mobility and ability to carry heavy loads on difficult terrain.

 AAP participants must be certified fit for Antarctic service by medical officers of the Australian Antarctic Division's Polar Medicine Unit after an examination by an AAD approved medical advisor.

-This assessment process includes a clinical examination (clothing, but usually not underwear, may need to be removed), a chest X-Ray (at least two-yearly), an electrocardiograph (at least two-yearly) (exercise stress electrocardiograph if 55 years of age or over at the time of examination or earlier if at increased risk of heart disease), audiogram(hearing test), a blood (or skin) test for tuberculosis, urine and blood tests and blood donor screening tests (blood groups; antibody screening; and tests for syphilis, HIV, HTLV, and hepatitis A/B/C).
+This assessment includes a clinical examination (clothing, but usually not underwear, may need to be removed), a chest X-Ray (at least two-yearly), an electrocardiograph (ECG) (at least two-yearly), cardiovascular risk assessment (two yearly if 45 years or over, or at increased risk), exercise stress ECG (if 55 years or over, or at increased risk), audiogram (hearing test), eye examination, a blood (or skin) test for tuberculosis, urine and blood tests and blood donor screening tests (blood groups; antibody screening; and tests for syphilis, HIV, HTLV, and hepatitis A/B/C).

-Please feel free to request a chaperone or interpreting services at any medical examination if this is required.

-A Cervical Screening Test and a breast screening mammogram will also be required for wintering applicants (if applicable) to meet National screening guidelines, or if clinically indicated.
+Please request a chaperone or interpreting services at any medical examination if this is required.
+A Cervical Screening Test (CST) and a breast screening examination and mammogram will also be required for wintering applicants (if applicable) to meet National screening guidelines, or if clinically indicated.
 These examinations are usually undertaken by your GP or specialist.
-Applicants must advise the PMU and the examining doctor(s), if they could be pregnant prior to undergoing any chest or breast x-ray screening to prevent radiation exposure.
+Applicants must advise PMU and the examining doctor(s), if they could be pregnant prior to undergoing any chest or breast x-ray screening to prevent risk of radiation exposure.

-Additional occupational and role specific health assessment, vaccinations and monitoring (including alcohol & drug testing, exercise stress testing and vaccination requirements may be requested by the Polar Medicine Unit or examining medical officer for various roles including Safety Sensitive Aviation Activities and Deep Field roles.
-Please advise if your intended expedition has additional environmental and occupational risks or unusual destinations (eg. high altitude, diving, aviation or other safety sensitive roles etc) or includes travel with other National Antarctic Programs (NAPS).
+Additional occupational and role specific health assessment, vaccinations and monitoring (including alcohol & drug testing, exercise stress testing, vaccination and fitness for role requirements) may be requested by the PMU or examining medical officer for roles including Safety Sensitive Aviation Activities (incl.
+Planes/Helicopters/Drones/RPA), and as per AAD DAMP and D&A policies and Deep Field roles.

+Please advise if your intended expedition has additional environmental and occupational risks or unusual destinations (e.g. high altitude, diving, aviation or other safety sensitive roles etc) or includes travel with other National Antarctic Programs (NAPs).
 Your personal details and medical information may be shared with these programs.

-Currency in COVID-19, Seasonal Influenza and recommended adult vaccinations may be required to ensure your health and well-being in austere medical environments and your participation in the AAP.
+Currency in COVID-19, Seasonal Influenza and recommended adult vaccinations may be required to ensure your health and well-being in austere medical environments, protection of colleagues, and your approval for participation in the AAP.